 Our daughter, now thirty, is autistic, nonverbal, and has pervasive communication issues.
 She was an infant when diagnosed in 1981.
 Back then there was little knowledge of autism, even among health care professionals, and not much in the way of support.

-There was never a question of our being committed to our daughter’s well-being and proper care.
-But physical care doesn’t fill the void each of us feels—even those who struggle with conditions like autism.
 My wife and I soon learned that our journey to raise her in the way we envisioned would challenge every definition of love we ever thought possible, and would eventually lead us to the profound Buddhist teachings on emptiness.

 Like many parents whose child has just been diagnosed with autism, we turned to our local minister for help.
 While he was empathetic, the only guidance he could offer was that it was “God’s will” and we are never given more than we can handle.
 Unfortunately, this offered little solace for our daughter and no help for our sagging spirits.
 We abandoned Christianity, along with its lure of receiving a miracle if only we prayed long and hard enough.

 nick parker New Zealand says